MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

 ::: moniker range="sc-sm-2022"
 >[!NOTE]
 >- Only email notification is supported.
->- With Service Manager 2022 UR1, added support for Modern Auth (OAuth2) to email notifications.
+>- With Service Manager 2022 UR1, support for Modern Auth (OAuth2) has been added to email notifications.
 To use Modern Auth, ensure app registration is complete and TLS 1.2 is enabled.
 ::: moniker-end

 ### To configure email notifications